Drewisatlas/tag-game-front/README.md

 ## CPU player movement logic
 *Done* moving at random
-build a function to check if the cpu player is it or not build a function to determine distance build a function to calculate movement patterns it movement logic not it movement logic
+*Done* build a function to check if the cpu player is it or not *Done* build a function to determine distance
+*Done* build a function to calculate movement patterns *Done* it movement logic
+*Done* not it movement logic

 ##implement "it" logic
-find the closest player for each player, then calculate the their tag spots build calculate how many x axis moves and y axis moves
+*Done* find the closest player for each player, then calculate the their tag spots *Done* build calculate how many x axis moves and y axis moves *Done* make 3 directional movements

+ADVANCED
-iterate through that array and if it can be reached in 3 moves make 3 directional movements

-if not move toward the closest player
+iterate through that array and if it can be reached in 3 moves if not move toward the closest player

 ##implement "not it" logic
-players move away from it
+*Done* players move away from it
-if the player is in the same column or row move away from it in the t pattern, otherwise check the left and right location and move away or check the above and below location and move away or a random movement with a small percentage 10%
+*Done* if the player is in the same column or row move away from it in the t pattern, otherwise *Done* check the left and right location and move away or *Done* check the above and below location and move away or *Done* a random movement with a small percentage 10%

 ##end game logic
+When a player runs out of lives they are removed from the board Last player standing or last player of two with the most lives

 ##Start Screen
 How to play screen